History of Venezuela (1999–present)

-On 5 March 2013, Chávez died in office and was succeeded by his Vice President Nicolás Maduro on the same day, Maduro would gain a slim majority in the 14 April 2013 special election.
+On 5 March 2013, Chávez died in office and was succeeded by his Vice President Nicolás Maduro on the same day, Maduro would gain a slim majority in the 14 April 2013 special election which Triggered some protests in 2013.
 He would be officially sworn in on 19 April 2013 and has ruled by decree for the majority of the period between 19 November 2013 through 2018.
-During the Maduro Administration, the Venezuelan Crisis and Shortages got way worse which resulted in the Start of Major Anti–Government Protests on 12 February 2014.

-There were many Protests during the Shortages and Crisis such the ones in 2014, 2017, and 2019.
-The worsening Crisis in 2015 also exacerbated the Venezuelan refugee crisis as well as resulting in the Victory of the Mesa de la Unidad Democrática in the 2015 Venezuelan parliamentary election.
-Later in 2016, Hyperinflation in the Country would become very prelevent possibly due to causes like Money–printing and large Deficit spending.
-In 2017, at the Height of the Venezuelan Crisis, the First Trump Administration Imposed Sanctions on Venezuela and would issue a 15 Million Dollar Bounty on Maduro.
-Additionally, in the late 2010s, Venezuela also started dollarizing its economy in order to solve its economic crisis, hyperinflation crisis, and shortages in the country.
+During the Maduro administration, the Venezuelan crisis and shortages intensified following the Dakazo panic buying in late 2013 and the Government's continued price control policies by the Chávez previous Chavez administration, resulting in the culmination of major anti–government protests on 12 February 2014.
+The worsening crisis in 2015 also exacerbated the Venezuelan refugee crisis as well as resulting in the victory of the Mesa de la Unidad Democrática in the 2015 Venezuelan parliamentary election.
+Later in 2016, hyperinflation in the country would become very prevalent possibly due to causes like money–printing and large deficit spending.
+In 2017, at the height of the Venezuelan Crisis, Maduro declared a self-coup where he and his cronies consolidated power and weakened the opposition's role in the Government which triggered large scale protests and resulted in a nationwide one day movement involving a few millions of Venezuelans and after that, the First Trump administration imposed sanctions on Venezuela and after that on late July 2017, a Constituent Assembly election was held with 8 million (according to the government) or less than 4 million (according to independent sources) voting in the referendum with GPPSB Members (Mainly Delcy Rodriguez) claiming an absolute major victory.

-Elections were held in 2018 with Maduro claiming Victory in Election while some Described the elections as rigged.
+Elections were held in 2018 with Maduro claiming Victory in the Election, claiming over 60% of Vote against Progressive Social Democratic candidate Henri Falcon and the Centrist Christian Democratic candidate with some if not many Describing the elections as rigged.
 On 10 January 2019, Maduro would be inaugurated again following his 2018 victory, triggering the Venezuelan presidential crisis.
-Later on 23 January during the 61st Anniversary of the deposition of Marcos Pérez Jiménez, Juan Guaidó would be sworn in as interim president.
-Some countries were divided on who was the Venezuelan president with Western countries such as the United States, Canada, and others recognising Guaidó while Eastern countries such as Russia, Iran, Cuba, And others recognising Maduro.
+Later on 23 January during the 61st Anniversary of the deposition of Marcos Pérez Jiménez, Juan Guaidó would be sworn in as interim president and massive protests were held in support of Guaidó's Interim government against Maduro.
+Some countries were divided on who was the Venezuelan president with Western countries such as the United States, Canada, and others recognising Guaidó while Eastern countries such as Russia, Iran, Cuba, and others recognising Maduro.

-In 2019, the shortages in Venezuela have largely ended and in early 2022, hyperinflation in the country would largely end.
+In the late 2010s, Venezuela also started dollarizing its economy in order to solve its economic crisis, hyperinflation crisis, and shortages in the country.
+In 2019, the shortages in Venezuela have largely ended.
+In March 2020, the first Trump Administration would issue a 15-million-dollar bounty on Maduro.
+On early 2022, hyperinflation in the country would largely end.
 On 5 January 2023, Juan Guaidó resigned as disputed president after announcing in late 2022 that he would resign as disputed president and during his announcement, he also urged Maduro to hold free, fair, and fresh elections.